 Throw away medications which have expired.
 Out of date, medications lose their potency and effectiveness.
 Always check the use-by date of medications and only ever give your cat medication if your veterinarian has told you to do so.

 Cat litter trays

 As with plastic food bowls, litter trays can develop scratches over time, which can trap not only bacteria but also odours.
 Urine can degrade the plastic, causing it to become brittle and weakening it.

 As a guide, you should have as many litter trays as you have cats, and then one extra.
 So if you have two cats, there should be three litter trays.
 Empty, scrub and disinfect trays once a week, thoroughly rinse afterwards to remove any disinfectant residue.

 Replace every year or two as they can become soiled with dead skin cells, oils, dirt, dust mites, bacteria and parasites.

-Choose a bed with a removable cover if possible, so it can be washed every few weeks.
-Place a soft blanket over the bed which can also be removed and washed regularly.
+Choose a bed with a removable cover if possible so that it can be washed every few weeks.
+Place a soft blanket over the bed, which can also be removed and washed regularly.

 Out of date food

 Discard expired food.
 At best, the quality of the food will have degraded, and your cat may be missing out on essential nutrients, at worst, your cat can develop food poisoning from expired food.
 It’s not worth the risk.